Using the REST API with Splunk Cloud

 Managed Splunk Cloud deployments

-Use the following URL.
+Use the following URL for single-instance managed deployments.

 Self-service Splunk Cloud deployments